MRadesh3/adeshPortfolio/README.md

 - **[ThoughtFlix ](https://thoughtflix.vercel.app/)** : ( Role : Developer ) Welcome to ThoughtFlix, where profound wisdom meets cinematic flair.
 Immerse yourself in a world where quotes come to life, each thought unfolding like scenes in a movie.
 ThoughtFlix is not just a platform; it's a journey through the landscapes of inspiration, where the power of words is captured in every frame.
 Discover the art of living thoughtfully, as we curate and present a reel of insightful quotes that resonate with the rhythm of life.
 Join us on this cinematic voyage, where the screen is your canvas, and each quote paints a masterpiece of inspiration.
 Welcome to ThoughtFlix – where ideas sparkle, and thoughts shine in the spotlight.

-- **[DBATU - Student Drive ](https://mradesh3.github.io/DBATU-Student-Drive/)** : ( Role : Developer ) Welcome to DBATU - Student Drive, where we provide the data to students like projects PPTs, word files and many more.
+- **[React - Admin Dashboard ](https://reactadmindashboard-seven.vercel.app/)** : ( Role : Developer ) A React admin dashboard is a dynamic web application interface designed for efficiently managing and visualizing data within an organization.

-- **[Technical Trip](https://mradesh3.github.io/DBATU-Student-Drive/)** : ( Role : Developer ) Welcome to Technical Trip, where we introduce our users to the beneficial tools that they equired in their technical trip.
+- **[DBATU - Student Drive ](https://dbatustudentdrive.vercel.app/)** : ( Role : Developer ) Welcome to DBATU - Student Drive, where we provide the data to students like projects PPTs, word files and many more.

 Feel free to explore my [GitHub profile](https://github.com/MRadesh3) for more examples of my work.